Japa Malas: Working with Mala Beads

 Malas are made from many materials, which carry different meanings:

-Crystal: Crystal properties apply to the mala.
+Crystal Mala: The properties of the crystal used to make the beads apply to these malas.
 Crystal has the benefit of being smooth, and substantial in weight.

-Rudraksha seeds: Rudra is another name for Shiva, and aksha means eye.
+Rudraksha Seed Mala: Rudra is another name for Shiva, and aksha means eye.
 The tears of Lord Shiva destroy ego and attachment, and also promote healing, protection, and strong blood flow.
 These malas are best used by those leading a pure life.

-Bodhi seeds: Bodhi (holy) tree is another name for the Sacred Fig, the tree the Buddha sat under when he gained enlightenment.
+Bodhi Seed Mala: Bodhi (holy) tree is another name for the Sacred Fig, the tree the Buddha sat under when he gained enlightenment.
 As you might guess, the words buddha and bodhi related, both having to do with enlightenment.

-Tulsi wood: Also called Sacred Basil.
+Tulsi Wood Mala: Also called Sacred Basil.
 Hindus consider this plant–more a large shrub than a tree–to be a living goddess.
 A tulsi mala clears the aura and strengthens devotion, and is especially holy to Vishnu.
-Tulsi tea an elixir of life which helps with stress, pain, adaptation; tulsi wood contains many of these same properties.
+Tulsi tea an elixir of life that helps with stress, pain, adaptation; tulsi wood contains many of these same properties.

-Sandalwood: The scent of sandalwood conveys inner peace.
+Sandalwood Mala: The scent of sandalwood conveys inner peace.
 A mala made of sandalwood is good for deepening meditation, calming, and seeking after the within.
 Real sandalwood is growing rarer.
-Beads carved of real sandalwood are oblong, smooth and somewhat uneven–never rough textured or perfectly round.
+Beads carved of real sandalwood are oblong, smooth and somewhat uneven.
 The scent of real sandalwood is subtle, but it remains present in the wood as the mala ages.

 Rosewood: A mala made of rosewood excels in healing the self and others, as well as the manifestation of whatever is needed for healing.